MickL/socket.io-nats-adapter/README.md

 ## Status

-I have used [socket.io-redis-adapter](https://github.com/socketio/socket.io-redis) as a reference but modernized most of the code (e.g. using async and promises and wrote test's in TypeScript, too).

 - ✅ Emit
 - ✅ Room(s)
 - ✅ Namespace
 - ✅ Local flag
+- ❌ Error-handling
-- Get all rooms across several nodes
+- ❌ Get all rooms across several nodes
-- Get all sockets in the same room across several nodes
+- ❌ Get all sockets in the same room across several nodes

 If you have any issues or feature requests please create a pull request.

+This project has used [socket.io-redis-adapter](https://github.com/socketio/socket.io-redis) as a reference but modernized most of the code (e.g. using async and promises and wrote test's in TypeScript, too).

 ## How to use